xga0/FakeNewsDetection/README.md

 # FakeNewsDetection
-A LSTM model with GloVe pre-trained word vectors for Fake News Detection.
+An LSTM model with GloVe pre-trained word vectors for Fake News Detection.
 The dataset can be found [here](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset).

 The training history: